-Soon, our church will have a fire drill.
-A drill is when we practice what to do if our church catches on fire.
-During the training, we will pretend that our church is on fire.
-We need to act quickly to stay safe and not get hurt.
+Soon during Sabbath School, our church will have an earthquake drill.
+An earthquake is when the earth shakes buildings.
+Sometimes things fall down in the buildings.
+During the training, we need to act quickly to stay safe.
 Here is what you should do.

-LISTEN-During the drill always listen to your teacher and do what they say.
+LISTEN-During the drill always listen to your teacher and do what they say immediately.
+Your teacher has the plan to keep you safe.
 Listening carefully and obeying what your teacher says will help keep you safe.